1242035/spree/guides/src/content/developer/tutorials/deface_overrides_tutorial.md

 ### Targeting elements

-While Deface allows you to use a large subset of CSS3 style selectors (as provided by Nokogiri), the majority of Spree's views have been updated to include a custom HTML attribute (<tt>data-hook</tt>), which is designed to provide consistent targets for your overrides to use.
+While Deface allows you to use a large subset of CSS3 style selectors (as provided by Nokogiri), the majority of Viauco's views have been updated to include a custom HTML attribute (<tt>data-hook</tt>), which is designed to provide consistent targets for your overrides to use.

-As Spree views are changed over coming versions, the original HTML elements maybe edited or be removed.
+As Viauco views are changed over coming versions, the original HTML elements maybe edited or be removed.
 We will endeavour to ensure that data-hook / id combination will remain consistent within any single view file (where possible), thus making your overrides more robust and upgrade proof.

-For example, spree/products/show.html.erb looks as follows:
+For example, viauco/products/show.html.erb looks as follows:

 ```erb
 <div data-hook="product_show" itemscope itemtype="http://schema.org/Product">